ginnox/CanalNetworkDocs/Updates/Update_Jan22/Update_Jan22.md

 The following bugs are fixed in this version, providing better overall performance to users.

 greater value to users.

+- output issues when exploring drops for discharges >15m3/sec

+- fixed sum error for cummulating discharge during a resize funciton

 - fixed sum error for cummulating farm areas